-The zebrafish model is used to study the genetics of congenital heart defects.
-By forward genetic screening in zebrafish we aim to identify novel genes that have important functions during vertebrate heart development.
-We aim to use this information to screen for genetic variations in patients with congenital heart defects to better understand the genetics of the disease.
+The zebrafish model is used to study the genetics of heart diseases.
+By forward genetic screening and reverse-genetics techniques in zebrafish we aim to identify novel genes that have important functions during vertebrate heart development and function and can contribute to cardiac diseases in humans.

 The circulatory system of vertebrates has various necessary functions throughout embryonic and adult life.
 A wide range of congenital and acquired human diseases are associated with pathological conditions in heart formation.
 Since the signalling mechanisms affected in these diseases are the same mechanisms that occur during embryonic heart development, their study is a subject of great interest and relevance.

 The zebrafish offers several distinct advantages as a genetic and embryological model system for these studies.
 Their external fertilization, rapid development and optical clarity makes them very suitable for studying important cellular processes during embryonic heart development such as cell migration, proliferation and differentiation.
-We use forward and reverse genetic tools to identify novel genes that are required for normal heart development and use in situ hybridization, antibody stainings and confocal micrsocopy to study the function those genes.
+We use forward and reverse genetic tools to identify novel genes that are required for normal heart development.
+Furthermore we developed RNA Tomography as a new technique to obtain a high-resolution genome-wide 3D atlas of gene expression to identify genes with specific expression patterns.

 About the group leader